AndrewVieira/COSC4351/TESTING.md

 # Manual Test Plan

 The test plan assumes the user has deployed the solution in Docker according to the instructions in README.md.
-The user should then point their browser towards http://localhost:8080
+The user should then point their browser towards http://localhost:8080.
+The tests should be run in order.

 ## Correct Links Test